HSSPfile/dart/README.md

-# dart
+# HSSP for Dart (coming soon)

 Create, edit and read HSSP files in pure Dart